EmilioPelaez/PrivateVault/README.md

 ## License

-Capsule is available under the MIT license.
+Private Vault is available under the MIT license.
 See the LICENSE file for more info.